Emrals/masternode/README.md

 sudo kill -9 3167
 ```

-Now go to the ~/.muncore directory and delete all files and directories except for the mun.conf and masternode.conf
+Now go to the ~/.emralscore directory and delete all files and directories except for the emrals.conf and masternode.conf
 files via “rm -rf list_of_items_to_delete” command.
 Then start the daemon.

 If the masternode appears healthy but you are worried about payments not being when expected you can check if your node
 address is on the list of masternode winners from either the cli wallet or the debug window:
 ```
-./mun-cli masternode winners
+./emrals-cli masternode winners
 ```
 The output should have all block assignments to MNs that will be paid from these blocks chosen by consensus vote by all
 MNs, similar to this snapshot from the testnet: